Article By: Tyler Smith ‡ Edited By: Leanne Ridgeway

 We have an exclusive Coffin Torture track streaming for you today, courtesy of Sludgelord Records!
-Have a listen to the ‘Dismal Planet’ title track streaming via the embed here, and continue on to read the review…
+Have a listen to the ‘Dismal Planet’ title track streaming below and enjoy the review…

-Coffin Torture is a sludge doom duo based out of Westminster, SC, recently signed as the debut roster act on the new Sludgelord Records label.
-They formed around 2008, and since then have been very busy honing their massive and crushing sound.
+Coffin Torture is a sludge doom duo based out of Westminster, South Carolina, recently signed as the debut roster act on the new Sludgelord Records label.
+The band formed around 2008, and since then has been very busy honing their massive and crushing sound.
 This two-man swamp spate consists of Thorfinn on vocals, guitar, and bass (album only), and Blind Samson on drums and keyboards (album only).

 The very first track “Bull of Minos” introduces you to the third member of the band.
 Their tone.
 A sound carved out over many years of playing.
 Developed like a blacksmith pounds repeatedly on a piece of steel in different ways to make a battle-axe, all in order to split his opponents apart.
 The drums carry the song forward, and together with the mighty riffs it actually does sound as if a Minotaur is stalking its prey.